oemof/tespy/docs/introduction.rst

 ========

-The scope and functionalities of TESPy have been documented in a paper published in the Journal of Open Source Software (https://doi.org/10.21105/joss.02178) with an OpenAccess license.
+The scope and functionalities of TESPy have been documented in a paper published in the Journal of Open Source Software with an OpenAccess license.
+Download the paper from https://doi.org/10.21105/joss.02178.
 As TESPy is a free software, we kindly ask that you add a reference to TESPy if you use the software for your scientific work.
 Please cite the article with the BibTeX citation below.